CSCfi/csc-user-guide/docs/cloud/dbaas/application-credentials.md

 role. -->

 ## Using roles

-There are two roles available `reader` and `member`.
-The reader roles is a read-only role while the member role is allowed to make changes to your project.
+There are two roles available; `reader` and `member`.
+The reader role is a read-only role while the member role is allowed to make changes to your project.

-* `reader` role can only collect data from your project but not make any changes, this is good if you want to create a script that check the state of your services.
-Sometimes it is nice to have a default reader account that you user for day-to-day operation, when you collect information so that you can be sure that you can't do any destructive commands.
+* `reader` role can only collect data from your project but not make any changes.
+This is good if you want to create a script that checks the state of your services.
+Sometimes it is nice to have a default reader account that you use for day-to-day operations when you collect information so that you can be sure that you can't do any destructive commands.
-* `member` role is the normal user role it can do everything that the `reader` role but it can also make changes to the system.
-When you log into the web-interface you have the `member` role enabled.
+* `member` role is the normal user role.
+It can do everything that the `reader` role can, but it can also make changes to the system.
+When you login into the web-interface you have the `member` role enabled.

 ## Using access rules

-It is possible to create application credentials that are limited to only do a selected API-calls.
+It is possible to create application credentials that are limited to only do selected API-calls.
-To find out which API-calls are available you can take a look at this:
-[OpenStack Database API](https://docs.openstack.org/api-ref/database/).
+To find out which API-calls are available, you can take a look at [OpenStack Database API](https://docs.openstack.org/api-ref/database/).

-For example if you want to create an application credential that only have permission to list your instances you can add the permission:
+For example, if you want to create application credentials that only have permission to list your instances, you can add the permission:

 ```
 - service: database
   method: GET
   path: /v1.0/*/instances
 ```
+!!! info "Note"

-(note: that the wildcard `*` can, if you like, be changed to your project-id)
+    The wildcard `*` can, if you like, be changed to your project-id.

 With this permission, you are only allowed to do `openstack database instance list`.
-If you would also like to do both.
-An application credential can how as many permissions as you like.
+An application credential can have as many permissions as you like.
-So if you would like to be able to "create", "list", "show" and "delete" database instances you would need to do an application credential like this:
+If you would like to be able to "create", "list", "show" and "delete" database instances, you would need to do an application credential like:

 ```
 # Create instance